huri000/CrownControl/README.md

 ### Crown Attributes

-`CrownAttributes` is the crown appearence descriptor.
+`CrownAttributes` is the crown appearance descriptor.
 Its nested properties describe the look and feel of the crown.

 #### Scroll Axis